How to finance home improvements?

 - Restoring old furniture/features

-Remember that short-term loans are rarely a cheap way to borrow, so make sure you consider your alternatives before taking one out.
+Remember that fast short-term loans are rarely a cheap way to borrow, so make sure you consider your alternatives before taking one out.
 Also, make sure you borrow with an FCA-regulated lender to ensure they carry out the right levels of credit and affordability checks on customers.

 Do 12-month payday loans exist?

 Longer-term payday loans, in the form of instalment loans, do exist, but you will often pay out more than a shorter-term option, over the lifetime of the loan.
 Paying off the loan over fewer instalments will usually result in a lower-cost loan, in terms of interest charges applied.
 However, you will need to be able to afford the higher monthly repayments.
 Pay over more instalments and you pay less each month, but the cost of borrowing will usually be higher overall.